Menu

 Year 9

 In Year 9 a great deal of the careers education, advice and guidance is linked to GCSE option choices.
 Students decide on their option choices by March of Year 9, and throughout the course of the year they work with both Form Tutors and teachers in arriving at their final decision.
 Time is spent in Skills for Life lessons discussing personal qualities, interests and goals which help students make decisions.
-Students also use Start to build a picture of their career aspirations and subject choices, as well as to start to evidence an understanding of key employability skills.
+Students also use Unifrog to build a picture of their career aspirations and subject choices, as well as to start to evidence an understanding of key employability skills.
 Students are given the opportunity to meet with the Connexions Advisor through their year group assembly, and also have the opportunity to do so in Skills for Life lessons and through small group work.
-The Connexions Advisor also runs informal drop in sessions in the Library which allows Year 9 students to gain more advice on their GCSE options.
 Parents and carers are invited to the school to discuss GCSE options and the Connexions Advisor is available to discuss options at this event and also at Parents' Evening.

 Year 10

-Year 10 students complete a Work Experience Placement in July.
-This is organised by students and school and is run through MPloy Solutions Students learn a wide range of transferable skills, enhance their self-reliance and become more confident.
-They experience the disciplines of going to work and a daily work routine and as a result are able to make more informed careers choices.
-Year 10 students also take part in Enterprise Day, a bespoke day built around careers education, and the development of both employability and entrepreneurial skills.
+Year 10 students complete a Work Experience Placement in June.
+This is organised by students and school and is run through Our Futures.
+Students learn a wide range of transferable skills, enhance their self-reliance and become more confident.
+They experience the disciplines of going to work and a daily work routine and as a result, are able to make more informed careers choices.
+Year 10 students also take part in Enterprise Day, a bespoke day built around careers education, and the development of both employability and entrepreneurial skills

 Year 11